 “I use my Qi to defend myself from kicks or bricks, you can use your Qi to defend yourself against ageing and ill-health.”

 Shifu Yan Lei is the author of Instant Health: The Shaolin Qigong Workout For Longevity, and the new book, Instant Fitness: The Shaolin Kung Fu Workout, he is among the most respected and sort after teachers of authentic Qigong and Kungfu.
 Thousands of people all over the world have benefited from his Shaolin Warrior series of DVDs, which offer a graded path to mind and body wellness.
 He teaches private classes and seminars around the world.
-He also plays a martial artist in the feature film The Turtle And The Sea.
+He also plays a martial artist in the feature film The Turtle And The Sea which won Best Local Picture at the Birmingham Film Festival.